Chris DeGarmo: Other activities

 After leaving Queensrÿche, DeGarmo began a full-time career as a professional business jet pilot.
 He holds an Airline Transport Pilot Licence, which he acquired during Queensrÿche's most commercially successful years. as well as CL-30 (Challenger 300), LR-JET (Learjet), IA-Jet (Westwind) and LR-45 (Learjet 45) type ratings from the FAA.
 In 2013, Rockenfield said that "he [DeGarmo] is very successful at it".

 DeGarmo's post-Queensrÿche musical career includes collaborations with guitarist Jerry Cantrell (as a touring guitarist in 1998, and an appearance on the 2002 Degradation Trip studio album playing slide guitar on the track Anger Rising), and with singer Vinnie Dombroski from Sponge, Alice in Chains bassist Mike Inez and drummer Sean Kinney in the short-lived project Spys4Darwin, which DeGarmo co-founded with Kinney in 1999 after they toured as part of Jerry Cantrell's band on his Boggy Depot tour.
 The group released one EP in 2001, Microfish, and made their live debut at the Endfest in Seattle on August 4, 2001.

 On February 18, 2005, DeGarmo joined the remaining members of the popular rock band Alice in Chains and other Seattle area artists for the Tsunami Continued Care Relief Concert.
 He assisted the rock band Dredg with the production and arrangement of their 2005 studio album Catch Without Arms, and he has written a few film score songs with Dredg's frontman Gavin Hayes.

 DeGarmo lives in the Seattle area with his wife and children.
 He has been working on a project called The Rue with his daughter Rylie DeGarmo since 2009.
 In 2013, Rockenfield said: "His daughter is a singer and he helps her a little bit on the songs.
 Otherwise, he mostly does music on the side.
 Chris recently told me, that he is absolutely happy with his life the way it is."
 In 2015, The Rue released their self-titled six-song debut EP.

 In 2018, DeGarmo played acoustic guitar on the track "Drone" from Alice in Chains' sixth album, Rainier Fog.
 While the band was recording at Studio X in the summer of 2017, Jerry Cantrell was struggling with the acoustic part that he described as a "spider-chord, weird plucking thing".
 DeGarmo was at the studio around that time, so Cantrell decided to let him play the acoustic guitar instead.

+In 2020, DeGarmo accompanied Lily Cornell Silver on a rendition of Black Gives Way to Blue as part of a tribute made by various artists to Alice in Chains, as they were the receivers of that year's Founders Award by the Museum of Pop Culture.
+DeGarmo played guitar for Silver, who sang and played the piano.